i-c-stratigraphy/subcommission-jurassic/pages/our-work.md

 #### Tithonian
 A working definition is near the base of the _Hybonoticeras hybonotum_ ammonite zone and lowest occurrence of _Gravesia_ genus, and the base of magnetic polarity chronozone M22An.

-Possible candidates GSSPs are at Mt.
+Possible candidates GSSPs considered so far are at Mt.
 Crussol or Canjuers (SE France) and Fornazzo (Sicily, S. Italy).

 The convenor of the Tithonian Working Group is Federico Olóriz Sáez, Departamento de Estratigrafía y Paleontología, Facultad de Ciencias – Universidad de Granada, Av.
 Fuentenueva s/n – 18071 Granada, e-mail: foloriz[AT]ugr.es